New home starts surge to highest level since 2007 in the Tulsa metro area

 “In April, we shattered the record,” said Aaron Antis, Shaw Homes’ director of sales and marketing.

-Antis said 2019 was a record-setting sales year for Shaw, and 2020 could double that.
+Antis said 2019 was a record-setting sales year for Shaw, and he said 2020 could double that.
 Last year, Shaw sold 66 homes through April.
 This year, that four-month total was 148.

 Starkweather is the co-owner of Epic Homes, a custom home builder.
 He said the company was on a record pace in January and February.
-Starkweather said that slowed in April, but the number of presentations to potential customers remained strong.
+That slowed in April, but the number of presentations to potential customers remained strong, Starkweather said.

 The increase in new home sales across the Tulsa metro area can be attributed to a few factors, Antis said.